Meir-Alelov/Flu-Shot-Classifier/README.md

 Author: Meir Alelov

+# A Frightening Exploration of Data Ethics

+The purpose of this blog post is to shed light on the potentially detrimental misuse of power that comes with being a data scientist.
+It's very Spiderman-y when it comes to responsibility and what not.
+As data scientists, we have spent hours on end, burned innumerable electrons honing in and fine tuning a skill which, honestly, feels like a super power that we can use to sway decisions.
+Big decisions.
+People in lofty roles oftentimes lack the technical skills necessary to build, say, a convolutional neural network model.
+Instead, they enlist data scientists to provide them with the necessary information needed to make important decisions through a scientific lens.

+A data scientist can uncover hidden solutions for real life problems, which, unfortunately, in our capitalistic society, tend to gravitate toward business problems specifically.
+We are able to dive deep into the underbelly of data and uncover hidden treasures manifested both as cognizance and actionable insights for a broad range of domains.
+Such an incredible lens is not available to the masses.
+It's an expensive luxury that few can afford.
+As you read this, please keep in mind that it is for illustrative purposes only.
+My views absolutely do not align with the project I am pretending to undertake for an employer I would never work for.
+I am doing this to show that, in fact, this can be done, and does happen.

+We are now playing make-believe.
+I will show how I've taken on a role as a data scientist for a prominent anti-vaxxer, who has hired me to provide him with actionable insight into lowering vaccination rates.
+Yikes.
+The following is a README which would be attached to the technical notebook.

+Ok, here we go.

 # Overview
 Not only has there been significant debate surrounding vaccines, but, in the past few years, the debate seems to have heated up tremendously in a post-Covid world.
 Vaccination status has been a hot topic in American discourse.
 As such, many have taken their own stand on vaccines and misinformation spread is significantly high surrounding this topic.